Hair. Dead chickens. Fish. I’ve composted them all.

 Egg/oyster/claim/crab shells

-Hair, both human and pet
+Hair, both from humans and pets

 This compost material is very high in nitrogen.
 In fact, 6-7 pounds of hair can contain as much nitrogen as 100-200 pounds of manure.
 It is easily available from your hairdresser, although mine did give me a very strange look when I requested a bag.